ruoqizzz/Scale-invariant-CNNs/Report/SI-ConvNet-Implementation.md

 This implementation is based on BVLC's Caffe[1] with version October 24th, 2014.

+## Caffe Environment Deployment

+We use the cloud server (env details:)

 ## Caffe Architecture

-Caffe can be divided into three architectures, Blobs, Layers and Networks.
+Caffe(Convolutional Architexture for Fast Feature Embedding) is a convolutional neural network framework based on C++/CUDA/Python.
+Basically it can be divided into three architectures, Blobs, Layers and Networks.
 Everything related to data is through blob, including sav ing, communication and operation.
 Layer is the fundermental of model and computation.
 Net is resposible for integrating and connect layers.

 ### Blobs